92levig/googlecl/README.txt

   * '2010-06-01,2010-06-25': Between June 1st and June 25th, inclusive
   * ',2010-06-15': On or before June 15th

-Note that the delete task will still interpret 'date,' and ',date' indentically.
+Note that the delete task will still interpret 'date,' and ',date' identically.